 From public records, we can see that Garner lived in Jacksonville, AR, starting some time in early 2008.
 And we know that North Little Rock had an arena football team from 2000 to 2009.
 Based on all of this, one might assume that Garner’s described incident occurred somewhere in central Arkansas at some point between late 2006 and when he went to law school in 2011.
 However, FOIA requests to all law enforcement agencies that might possibly have responded to this incident turned up empty.

 A broader public-records search, however, turned up a single-line entry for a Trent Chancey Garner with the address 2-4017 Room 125, Fort Bragg, NC 28310.
 Fort Bragg is, of course, the primary base for Army Special Forces, which seemed like a place that Garner might have been stationed after returning from Afghanistan but before returning to Arkansas.

 I made the assumption that this incident, if it occurred, happened off base, which made nearby Fayetteville, NC, likely if Garner was at Fort Bragg.
-(There was an Arena league team in the area at the time, but that is irrelevant for reasons that you’ll see momentarily.)
+(There was an Arena League football team in that area at the time, but that is irrelevant for reasons that you’ll see momentarily.)
 I contacted a reporter at the Fayetteville Observer to see if they knew anything about a reported shooting of Trent Garner between October 2006 and March 2008.
 The reporter responded: